An effort to save Prague's Brutalist buildings

 One of the few interesting interior elements from the exhibition was this Brutalist wall mount from the 1970s.
 The theme depicts jugglers.
 Image credit: Národní galerie Praha

 But I don’t want to appear overly harsh.
-I count myself among Brutalism’s biggest fans and appreciate the organizers’ aims.
+I count myself among Brutalism’s fans and appreciate the organizers’ aims.
 I left more than satisfied with my 150Kč ($6) admission investment.

 “No Demolitions!” also opened my eyes to several unrealized Brutalist projects that I'd never heard of before.
-The most important (and shocking) of these was a planned 1967 Brutalist extension to Prague’s Gothic Town Hall on Old Town Square (see photo).
+The most important (and shocking) was a planned 1967 Brutalist extension to Prague’s Gothic Town Hall on Old Town Square (see photo).
 The wing would have replaced portions of the building destroyed by retreating German soldiers at the end of World War II.
-The Town Hall might have been struck by Nazi rockets, but it's fair to say the entire city dodged a bullet the day that project was scrapped for good.
+The Town Hall might have been struck by Nazi rockets, but it's fair to say the entire city dodged a bullet the day that this potentially destructive project was scrapped for good.
 No matter how well-thought out the new wing would have been, it would have irretrievably marred the square’s medieval character.

 Some of the others included a fascinating proposal for a department store in Pankrác (see photo) by Czech architect Karel Prager that was never built.
-Prager’s creations – love ‘em or hate ‘em - dot the city; I spent several years myself working inside of one of his buildings: the former Federal Parliament at the top of central Wenceslas Square, which once housed the headquarters of Radio Free Europe/Radio Liberty.
+Prager’s creations – love ‘em or hate ‘em - dot the city; I spent several years myself working inside of one of his buildings: the former Federal Parliament at the top of central Wenceslas Square, which formerly housed the headquarters of Radio Free Europe/Radio Liberty.

 A model of a shopping center planned for the southern Prague district of Pankrác by esteemed modern architect, Karel Prager.
 The project was never built.
 Image credit: Národní galerie Praha